-Unlicensed video games for consoles seem to have gone this way recently too.
-You see, back in the NES/SNES eras (and before that when platform control by the manufacturer was very limited), various companies like Wisdom Tree and the like released various unlicensed and sometimes pirated games for the different systems.
-And stuff like Action 52 got 'published' this way as well.
+Unlicensed video games for consoles.
+Back in the NES/SNES eras (and before that, when platform control by the manufacturer was very limited), various companies like Wisdom Tree and the like released various unlicensed and sometimes pirated games for the different systems.
+Stuff like Action 52 got "published" this way as well.
 But since a few generations ago, these types of games seem to have become extinct, likely for the following reasons:

 The expertise and effort needed to make a console game has gone up significantly, so it's less feasible for either a small company/group or a one man band to try and compete any more.

-Digital distribution systems like the eShop, PlayStation Network, App Store and Google Play Store exist, so many of the low budget works which would otherwise get published illegitimately are now available legally online and the examples of outright plagiarism tend to end up as cheap mobile apps instead.
+Digital distribution systems like the Nintendo eShop, PlayStation Network, Xbox LIVE Arcade, App Store, and Google Play Store exist, so many of the low-budget works which would otherwise get published illegitimately are now available legally online.
+Even the examples of outright plagiarism tend to end up as cheap mobile apps instead.

 While forgotten today, Tiger Electronics was a major force in handheld gaming in the '80s and '90s.
 They released small handheld LCD games that were really cheap and could all be bought separately.
 Their peak was in the '90s, during which time they licensed almost every movie and TV show that was popular at the time, and even released handheld versions of games from other companies.
+They also released Giga Pets, probably the most successful of the many, many competitors of Tamagotchi.
 However, in 1998 they were bought out by Hasbro, and they largely abandoned making handheld games after their Furby toy became a runaway hit, causing them to focus more on electronic toys for Hasbro in an attempt to make lightning strike twice.
 Most of these toys, like the HitClips music player, the VideoNow video player, and the NetJet video game console, failed to catch on.
 Today, the Tiger Electronics brand is largely dead outside of Furby and its spinoffs, and the games that they made are now considered laughably primitive, especially once the Game Boy brought an NES-level gaming experience to handhelds.

 Black & White was released to unanimous critical acclaim in 2001, earning 9's and 10's across the board and being immediately declared one of the greatest games of all time by many publications.
 However, it suffered severe Critical Dissonance, with many complaining about its slow pace, unforgiving gameplay, and numerous game breaking bugs.
 (Plus, good luck getting the game to run on anything more recent than Windows ME.)
 The backlash was, in fact, so great that many critics later reconsidered their initial assessments of the game.
 It was #1 on Gamespy's "25 Most Overrated Games Of All Time" list, and is now seen as little more than a footnote in video game history.
 Part of the reaction was also Hype Backlash to Peter Molyneux, who had (as he often does) promised a lot more for the game than it actually ended up being.